-As of December 31, 2012, we had \$781,754 in holding company capital.
-We use the term "holding company capital" to represent cash and other liquid marketable securities held at Assurant, Inc., out of a total of \$950,826, that we are not otherwise holding for a specific purpose as of the balance sheet date, but can be used for stock repurchases, stockholder dividends, acquisitions, and other corporate purposes. \$250,000 of the \$781,754 of holding company capital is intended to serve as a buffer against remote risks (such as large-scale hurricanes).
-Dividends or returns of capital, net of infusions, made to the holding company from its operating companies were \$581,908, \$523,881 and \$832,300 for the years ended December 31, 2012, 2011 and 2010, respectively.
+As of December 31, 2013, we had \$689,982 in holding company capital, excluding \$467,330 from the March 28, 2013 debt offering which was used to repay debt that matured in February 2014.
+We use the term "holding company capital" to represent cash and other liquid marketable securities held at Assurant, Inc., out of a total of \$1,414,816, that we are not otherwise holding for a specific purpose as of the balance sheet date, but can be used for stock repurchases, stockholder dividends, acquisitions, and other corporate purposes. \$250,000 of the \$689,982 of holding company capital is intended to serve as a buffer against remote risks (such as large-scale hurricanes).
+Dividends or returns of capital, net of infusions, made to the holding company from its operating companies were \$607,295, \$581,908, and \$523,881 for the years ended December 31, 2013, 2012, and 2011, respectively.
 We use these cash inflows primarily to pay expenses, to make interest payments on indebtedness, to make dividend payments to our stockholders, to make subsidiary capital contributions, to fund acquisitions and to repurchase our outstanding shares.

 In addition to paying expenses and making interest payments on indebtedness, our capital management strategy provides for several uses of the cash generated by our subsidiaries, including without limitation, returning capital to shareholders through share repurchases and dividends, investing in our businesses to support growth in targeted areas, and making prudent and opportunistic acquisitions.
-During 2012, 2011 and 2010 we made share repurchases and paid dividends to our stockholders of \$472,103, \$600,314 and \$602,568, respectively.
+During 2013, 2012 and 2011 we made share repurchases and paid dividends to our stockholders of \$472,308, \$472,103 and \$600,314, respectively.
+We expect 2014 dividends from the operating segments to approximate their earnings subject to the growth of the businesses, rating agency and regulatory capital requirements as well as investment performance.